sarangch/ambit/README.md

 ![notes_1.PNG](/.attachments/notes_1-c833b5b0-eda5-4c58-a3b7-7c094e0aed33.PNG)

 ![notes_2.PNG](/.attachments/notes_2-39edb6d0-bbf7-498c-99a5-c8c30db96d80.PNG)

+# How to create a topic model
+One of the best algorithms to achive topic modelling is Latent Dirichlet allocation (LDA).
+In this method, every text dataset is broken down to its forming words.

 # How to measure how good a model is
 In the execution of the modelling algorithm we can calculate a criterion called coherence value and shows how good the model topics classify the whole training set.
 The models (topics collections) with higher coherence values can be considered as good models.
 The modelling algorithm was applied on Addons notes for the number of topics varying from 2 to 41 and for each model the coherence value is calculated and shown in the following graph .